autocrossblog/autocrossblog_astro/src/content/post/2011/2011-05-07-color-for-the-wrap-has-been-decided.md

 ---
+tags: [ [ 350z, nissan ] ]
+author: "chris"
 publishDate: 2011-05-07T04:00:29+00:00
-title: "Color for the wrap has been decided"
+updateDate: 2024-11-18T10:51:34-06:00
+url: "2011/color-for-the-wrap-has-been-decided"
 excerpt: "Follow our 350z's transformation with matte black vinyl, chosen by Facebook poll.
 Complete with a time-lapse video by the end of June."
-author: chris
-url: 'color-for-the-wrap-has-been-decided'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-18T10:51:34-06:00
+title: "Color for the wrap has been decided"
 ---

 A week ago I posted a "question" on Facebook to see what color we should wrap the 350z in.